-Joshua Agars was also awarded the scholarship and is continuing to review critical regulations and policies essential for our UAV services.
+Joshua Agars was also awarded the scholarship and is continuing to review critical regulations and policies essential for our inspection services.

 We have had several more Engineering interns over the past two years, that have been mentored by the experts at AWS and in turn have contributed to some of our major projects and developments.

 Joe O’Connor was with AWS for several weeks in 2016.
 Another award-winner, Joe applied for a placement with us through the Defence Teaming Centre (DTC) and was chosen out of a competitive group.
-He worked with our Chief UAV Pilot Garth Heard in the very early stages of our Remote Inspection Services development.
 Joe is now back in Broken Hill running an Engineering department of a local company.

 Natasha Rayan joined us in 2015 as an Engineering undergrad.
 She showed a keen interest in welding, even providing us with some fantastic photos, and would go out on site for Inspection work at every opportunity.